Open Faculty Positions in Radiology

 RANK(S): Open

-The Division of Nuclear Medicine and Molecular Imaging in the Department of Radiology at Stanford University is seeking a qualified Nuclear Medicine physician to join the full-time faculty.
-This faculty search is open rank in the Clinician Educator Line.
-The major criterion for appointment as Clinician Educators is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
-Faculty rank will be determined by the qualifications and experience of the successful candidate.
+The Division of Nuclear Medicine and Molecular Imaging in the Department of Radiology at Stanford University is seeking a qualified Nuclear Medicine physician-scientist to join the full-time faculty.
+This faculty search is open rank and would be in the University Medical Line.
+The major criteria for appointment for faculty in the University Medical Line shall be excellence in the overall mix of clinical care, clinical teaching, scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
+Faculty rank and line will be determined by the qualifications and experiences of the successful candidate.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.

-Please click on the Apply Now link below to submit your curriculum vitae and a candidate statement describing your clinical, teaching, and research activities and interests.
-The Radiology Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
-Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.
+Please click on the Apply Now link below which will redirect you to the University FSAT system where you can submit your curriculum vitae and a candidate statement describing your clinical, teaching, and research activities and interests.
+The university’s central functions of research and education depend on freedom of thought, and expression.
+The Department of Radiology, School of Medicine, and Stanford University value faculty who will help foster an open and respectful academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and perspectives.
+Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these values.

 Salary Range: